![]() |

 If you can see, look.
 If you can look, observe. from the book of Exhortations

-Alice Miller's journey towards enlightenment has brought understanding to many.
+Alice Miller's enlightened books have brought understanding to many.
 In her book, The Drama of the Gifted Child, she broke with the Freudian idea of the Oedipus complex, finding real physical and emotional abuse.
-She sites an article where mothers tell how unequipped and un trained they are for motherhood, and how they hate it.
-It is a universal taboo - to criticize mothers.
+She writes about interviewing mothers who tell how unequipped and un trained they are for motherhood, and how they hate it.
+It is a universal taboo - criticizing mothers.
 We assume that all women are innately and genetically fit to mother.
-Not true according to Alice Miller.
+Not true- according to Alice Miller.
 She came to her conclusions based on her clients who told her real stories of abuse.

 Attachment theory seems to echo Alice Miller's books; children and young animals who are not touched as babies suffer physically and psychologically damage.
+Children suffer from too much attention as well.
 Alice Miller is concerned with abusive attention, both physical and emotional.

 One of her patients described what it was like growing up - like living in a glass house where all the bad was hidden away in the cellar.
 Most of her clients came to her after suffering for years but without any known cause.
 Alice Miller revealed in her subsequent books, including her latest, The Body Never Lies, that she too had suffered a traumatic childhood, pointing the finger at her parents.
 Alice Miller has become an advocate for the abused children of the world; she is adamantly against physical punishment for children.